 Saluki Coat Color DNA Study

-an update and information page for the owners of Saluki who have contributed DNA brushes to the study
+an update and information page for the owners of Saluki who have contributed DNA brushes to the study, and a summary of a wider study of Salukis collected independently, after this study

 Please note that I am apparently being said to have stated many things on chat lists and emails.
 Do not assume that I actually said anything that is not stated on this website.
 Others may choose to interpret the final data set in their own way, but that does not mean that I agree with their interpretation.

 We also thank the dogs and their owners who contributed to the study.
 The dogs donated DNA via cheek brushes and posed for the photographs.
-The owners paid for the testing through contributions to this study.
+The owners paid for the testing through contributions to this initial study.
+Our other research funds paid for the testing done in the wider, later study.

 Call names that were provided will be used, not the registered names of the dogs.
 Generic information is posted on this site.
 Some specific information was emailed to the owner of each dog.